Resident Teacher of KMCC

 A Canadian Buddhist nun, Kelsang Rigden is the Resident Teacher of Kadampa Meditation Centre Winnipeg.
 She has been studying and practising Kadampa Buddhism for many years and has been ordained for over 12 years.
 She has taught in Canada, the Caribbean and USA.
 Rigden is known for her heartfelt, light and inspiring teachings.

 Christine has been studying Buddhism and practising meditation for over 15 years.
 Studying on the Teacher Training Program, Christine is known for her clear and powerful teachings.
 She shares her experience of how to integrate Buddha’s teachings into the context of day-to-day working life in an inspiring and practical way.

-Christine teaches the class on Sunday Mornings at KMCC as well as regular courses.
+Christine teaches the class on Wednesday Evening at KMCC as well as regular courses.

 Choyang volunteers at Tharpa Publications Canada in Toronto and teaches the class in Bloor West Village.